-Theresa May says she’ll make companies eliminate avoidable plastic waste by the end of 2042, but that’s 24 years too far off; the problem is just too urgent.
-It’s blindingly obvious that we must develop more plastic-free ways of getting through our daily lives and many of us, either as individuals, or through the organisations we influence, are ready, keen, even relieved to devise ways to do so.
-We have a perfect opportunity not only to raid our past for tried-and-tested alternatives but also to come up with creative new ones that our grandparents could never have envisaged.
+Theresa May says she’ll make companies eliminate avoidable plastic waste by the end of 2042, but that’s too far off; the problem is just too urgent.
+It’s blindingly obvious that we must develop more plastic-free ways of getting through our daily lives and many of us, either as individuals or through the organisations we influence, are ready, keen, even relieved to devise ways to do so.
+We have the perfect opportunity not only to raid our past for tried-and-tested alternatives but also to come up with creative new ones that our grandparents could never have envisaged.

 Until recently, this memory of a low-plastic lifestyle might be dismissed as quaint, Call the Midwife-type nostalgia, because we’ve gotten into the habit—or perhaps been encouraged into the habit—of believing that the vast volumes of plastic we end up with when we unpack our food shopping somehow or other reflect progress, and disappear relatively harmlessly in the environment.